jaepass/commercejs-vuejs-products/README.md

 ### 2. Create a Commerce.js instance

-To have access to the `chec/commerce.js` that we have just installed, we need to create a new instance to be able to use it throughout our application.
-Open your `main.js` file and input the following in:
+To have access to the `chec/commerce.js` library that we have just installed, we need to create a new instance to be able to use it throughout our application.
+Open your `main.js` file and add the following:

 ```js
 // Import the Commerce object